alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

     cf login -a api.cloud.service.gov.uk -u USERNAME
     ```

-    `USERNAME` is your personal account email address.
+    `USERNAME` is your personal GOV.UK PaaS account email address.

-4. Enter the password you set during the sign up process.
+1. Enter the GOV.UK PaaS account password you set during the sign up process.

+When you are signed in, run `cf` in the command line to see all available commands.

+### Use the single sign-on function

+To use the single sign-on function, you must have a `@digital.cabinet-office.gov.uk` email address.

+You must contact the GOV.UK PaaS team at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to ask us to enable the single sign-on function for you.

+1. If your org is hosted in the London region, run the following in the command line:

+    ```
+    cf login -a api.london.cloud.service.gov.uk --sso
+    ```

+    If your org is hosted in the Ireland region, run:

+    ```
+    cf login -a api.cloud.service.gov.uk --sso
+    ```

+    This will give you a URL where you can generate a temporary authentication code.

+1. Go to the URL and select the __Sign in using the GOV.UK PaaS internal account login__ button.

+1. On the Google sign in page, select your `@digital.cabinet-office.gov.uk` email address.

+1. Copy the temporary authentication code and paste it into the command line.

 When you are signed in, run `cf` in the command line to see all available commands.